 2. Never hear the words “schedule conflict” again

 Sometimes simply getting the right people together at the same time can be the biggest hurdle to moving critical projects forward.
-Video conferencing tools like Zoom and GoToMeeting can make geographic distance less of a problem, but they still can’t enable people to attend two different meetings at the same time.
+Video conferencing tools like Zoom, Webex and GoToMeeting can make geographic distance less of a problem, but they still can’t enable people to attend two different meetings at the same time.
 In an era when everyone’s schedules are already overbooked, experienced project managers know that finding a time that works for everyone can quickly put you at odds with hard deadlines.

 By recording and sharing your meetings, you give your busiest team members the option to watch and even contribute to meetings after they’ve occurred.
 That added flexibility helps your team balance your project with everything else they’re working on, without requiring you to schedule meetings weeks or even months in advance.